 Family members, particularly brothers and sisters are generally most suitable.
 However, due to the average family size, only about 30% of patients have a compatible sibling.

 How do bone marrow transplants save lives?

-The patient’s diseased marrow is destroyed by combinations of cytotixic drugs and radiation.
+The patient’s diseased marrow is destroyed by combinations of chemo therapy and radiation.
 The graft from the healthy donor is given intravenously.
 Thereafter the blood forming stem cells travel to cavities in the large bones and, following engraftment, begin producing normal blood.